marctimothyhuber/FSharpTutorial/README.md

-# FSharpTutorial
+# F# Tutorial session template
-F# Tutorial Session
+Please Download this template prior the tutorial session if you wish to code along.